taniabogatsch/duckdb-go-bindings/README.md

 A few pre-built static libraries exist for different OS + architecture combinations.
 You can import these into your projects without providing additional build flags.
-`CGO` must be enabled, and you need a compiler available on your system.
+`CGO` must be enabled, and your system needs a compiler available.

 Here's a list:
 - `github.com/duckdb/duckdb-go-bindings/`...